 Each month we send out complete ADS-B receiver kits that include an ADS-B receiver, antennas, and all necessary cabling to qualified hosts to help increase flight tracking all around the world.
 You can apply to host one of our receivers or easily build your own.

-In August, we activated dozens of Flightradar24-supplied ADS-B receivers on six continents, plus hundreds more home-built receivers.
-Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of over 25,000 terrestrial receivers.
-New receivers all across Brazil and sub-Saharan Africa have enhanced our coverage there, including additional MLAT coverage in Brazil, while receivers in the United States, Russia, Australia, and India have made additional lower-level coverage possible.
-We also activated new receivers in oceanic areas adding coverage in the mid-Atlantic and South Pacific Oceans.
+In August, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
+Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
+New receivers in places like the United States, Brazil, Turkey, and Argentina are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like China, Russia, and Mexico are adding areas of coverage to our network.